nes14/nes14.github.io/_posts/2014-9-11-Why-I-Am-Here.md

 I am taking Web Emergent Technologies because I want to learn and expand my knowledge about web development.
-I believe that the future of technology is in web/app development and that is always changing and as a developer we have to keep up with what's new because it could end up making our jobs easier.
+I believe that the future of technology is in web/app development and that is always changing and as developers we must keep up with what's new because it could end up making our jobs easier.

+I am intestested in web development because it's fun and it comes easy to me.
+I enjoy making websites from scratch and I love learning new techniques.
+I also find web development very rewarding.